-The revenue fund is hosted by the ICB and a Section 75 pooled budget agreement governs how it is to be operated and reported and includes a risk sharing agreement which details how risks are to be managed and shared.
-These risks arise from the management of overspends and underspends from Commissioned Services and the delivery of performance metrics.
-The relevant funding contributions are reported below, but the contribution by the ICB includes revenue funding targeted to the protection of Adult Social Care for which the local authority commissions services.
+The revenue fund is hosted by the Telford & Wrekin Clinical Commissioning Group and a Section 75 pooled budget agreement governs how it is to be operated and reported and includes a risk sharing agreement which details how risks are to be managed and shared.
+These risks arise from the management of overspends and underspends from Commissioned

+Services and the delivery of performance metrics.
+The relevant funding contributions are reported below, but the contribution by NHS Shropshire, Telford and Wrekin Integrated Care Board includes revenue funding targeted to the protection of Adult Social Care for which the local authority commissions services.
 The expenditure and associated contributions in 2022/23 reflect the impact on demand of Coronavirus Pandemic.